Naini-Sushma/stocksage_chatbot/README.md

 ## 🏗️ Architecture

-MarketMentor is built on a simple, serverless foundation:
+StockSage is built on a simple, serverless foundation:
 1. **Frontend UI:** Built with HTML/CSS/JS, it handles the user interface and tracks the chat history in memory.
 2. **Context Manager:** Since AI models forget past messages, the app compiles the entire conversation history and a strict System Prompt into every request.
 3. **AI Integration:** The context payload is sent via asynchronous REST `fetch` calls to the **Groq API**, ensuring the UI never freezes while waiting for the AI response.